ricky8k/Grapejuice-on-Arch/README.md

 ```
 Save and exit the text editor.

+Now, head on over to [Installation](https://github.com/ricky8k/Grapejuice-on-Arch#Installation) to install the AUR helper and Grapejuice.

 ## Installation
 Grapejuice requires an [AUR helper](https://wiki.archlinux.org/title/AUR_helpers) in order to install the package.
 For this guide, I will be using [yay](https://aur.archlinux.org/packages/yay).